MadsHaerup/pretty-husky/readme.md

 # pretty-husky

 ## what is it?
-It will format your code and run test before committing.
+It will format your code and run the tests before committing.

 The idea of pretty-husky is to automate the time consuming process of manually setting up the following files and commands.